 Suddenly, there are also other important factors to consider.
 Outside of the framework of your app, there are things that impact the end results.
 For example, the time you have for marketing the mobile apps, development cost, and maintenance cost.
 If you have an in-house team of expert developers or if you should hire expert developers etc.

 This blog will give you a detailed understanding of the different types of mobile apps.
 And also the distinct development models and technology used so that you can make the right choice.

-There are 3 different types of mobile app development namely- native, web, and hybrid app development.
+There are 3 different mobile app development types: native vs hybrid vs web app development.
 Specifically, the key difference between these three types of mobile apps is the platform or operating system for which they are developed.
-Consequently, the programming language used, and the technology used differs as well as the respective applications.
+Consequently, the programming language and the technology used differ as well as the respective applications.

 So, let’s start with a brief overview of the different types of mobile app development models.

-Overview of the 3 types of mobile apps on the basis of app development
+Native vs hybrid vs web: Overview of these 3 types of mobile apps

 1. Native app development

 First-party native apps are apps developed with the tools created by the creator of either iOS or Android.
 That refers to Apple or Google, respectively.
 First-party native app development tools are as follows:

 - For iOS: Xcode, the programming language in which it is written in Swift / Objective-C